Ayush-2001-Dhanraj/totalitycorp-frontend-challenge/README.md

 I've employed a variety of cutting-edge technologies to bring this project to life:

 - **React.js** ⚛️: Our primary frontend library for building the user interface.

+- **TypeScript** 🧮: I have leveraged TypeScript for type safety and enhanced code quality.

 - **Redux Toolkit** 🔄: For efficient state management and maintaining a predictable state container.